-Service Attribute Technical Metric Current LOS (2024) Scono % of properties in municipality designed to be resilient to a 100-year storm 85% Scope % of the municipal stormwater management system designed to be resilient to a 5-year storm 95% Quality Quality Average condition of the storm sewer system (Fair) Performance Target vs. Actual capital reinvestment rate 1.8% vs. 0.1%
+Service Attribute Technical Metric Current LOS (2024) Scono % of properties in municipality designed to be resilient to a 100-year storm 85% Scope % of the municipal stormwater management system designed to be resilient to a 5-year storm 95% Quality Average condition of the storm cover eveter 56% Quality Average condition of the storm sewer system (Fair) Performance Target vs. Actual capital reinvestment rate 1.8% vs. 0.1%